swift-conductor/conductor/docs/docs/gettingstarted/intro.md

 # Why Conductor?
-## Conductor was built to help Netflix orchestrate microservices based process flows with the following features:
+## Conductor was built to help teams orchestrate microservices based process flows with the following features:

 * A distributed server ecosystem, which stores workflow state information efficiently.
 * Allow creation of process / business flows in which each individual task can be implemented by the same / different microservices.